 Consent to Health Care in British Columbia: A Course for Health Care Providers

-This training course is designed for health care providers who participate in the process of seeking and obtaining consent to health care from adults.
+This course is for health care providers who participate in the process of seeking and obtaining consent to health care from adults.

 • Have an in-depth understanding of the process to seek and obtain consent to health care